DSAISummerCamp/dscamp_public/Colab_Setup/README.md

 ## Getting Set Up for Camp

+0. log out all of your google accounts and login to one personal google account for this camp
 1. Download Mounting_Drive_and_Cloning_Repository.ipynb.
 2. Save it in your google drive.
 3. Select 'Mounting_Drive_and_Cloning_Repository.ipynb' file in google drive and open in Colab.